Rojan-upreti/datasweepr/README.md

 cd extention
 ```

+2. Set up Firebase configuration:
+   - Copy `firebase-config.example.js` to `firebase-config.js`
+   - Replace the placeholder values with your actual Firebase configuration from the Firebase Console

-2. Load the extension in your browser:
+3. Load the extension in your browser:
    - Open Chrome/Edge and go to `chrome://extensions/`
    - Enable "Developer mode"
    - Click "Load unpacked" and select the `extention` folder